Top 80 clutch

 Using a small screwdriver, stretch the second spring.
 Use the other hand to help.
 Stretch the spring just enough to catch the tip of the spring in the hole.
 With a screwdriver and hammer gently tap the spring completely into the hole.

 The clutch shoes are different on each side.
-One side has a machined out space for the spring.
+One side has a machined cavity for the spring.
 Miniplane has noted that it does not matter which side of the clutch shoe the spring

 is installed.
 The advantage of using the side without the machined out space is that it is much easier to install the spring.

-The clutch below had to have the links reversed so that they would not rub against the bell housing, causing the propeller to turn at idle.
+The clutch below had to have the links flipped over so that the longer pins of the clip side would not rub against the bell housing, causing the propeller to turn at idle.
 Note also that the machined openings for the springs are on the back side, including the springs.

 Install the clutch on the engine shaft and tighten the center nut to 38-40 Nm.
-The use of threadlock on this nut is not necessary.
+Do NOT use threadlock on this nut, it is not necessary.